department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/presidential-memorial-certificates.md

 <div class="feature">

-### Can I get a Presidential Memorial Certificate?
+### Am I eligible for a Presidential Memorial Certificate?

 You can get a Presidential Memorial Certificate if both of the descriptions below are true.